auxesis/visage/README.md

 Installing
 ----------

-On Ubuntu, run:
+On Ubuntu, to install dependencies run:

     $ sudo apt-get install -y librrd-ruby ruby rubygems

-On CentOS, run:
+On CentOS, to install dependencies run:

     $ sudo yum install -y rrdtool ruby rubygems

-To install the app:
+Then install the app with:

     $ gem install visage